aikheandrei/un-named/README.md

     - [ ] Google auth
     - [ ] Facebook auth

+  - Misc
+    - [ ] Make use of useReducer
+      - Just like useActionState but use when managing multiple switch cases

   - From Theo's new tutorial
     - [ ] T3 env
     - [ ] Middleware filter (esp for api/trpc routes)